adamjarling/daredevil-pedals-netlify-cms/src/pages/pedals/silver-solo-boost.md

 tags:
   - silver solo
 ---
-NEW ARTWORK DESIGN for 2019

-the Silver Solo....It's not like all the others...
+the SILVER SOLO....It's not like all the others...
 This boost has a tighter low end, sharper bite, and more output than the usual germanium Rangemaster clones.
 The Silver Solo is a redesigned version that uses Silicon transistors and a tone blending option to achieve it's sweet spot.

 It accentuates dynamics and texture while increasing volume, pushing your tone through the mix when you need that extra cut.